Khaire7031/ECommerce-Website/README.md

 ## Getting Started

-To get started with the ecommerce-demo project, follow these steps:
+To get started with the ECommerce-Website project, follow these steps:

 ### 1. Clone the Repository